nocontent/csharp-asp-net-core-validation-security/README.md

 - Prevent overposting attacks

 ## Tasks necessary to complete implementation

+1. Add Required Attributes to Speaker
+2. Add DataType Attributes to Speaker
+3. Add StringLength Attributes to Speaker
+4. Inherit IValidatableObject on Speaker
+5. Add Client Side Validation to the Speaker Create View
+6. Add Validation Messages to Create View
+7. Add ModelState Validation to the Create Action
+8. Add Antiforgery and Binding to the Create Action

 __Note:__ This isn't the only way to accomplish implementation.
 However, this is what the project's tests are expecting.
 Implementing the features in a different way will likely result in being marked as incomplete / incorrect.